-STEM Stars is a collaborative project of the YWCA Greater Pittsburgh and Carnegie Science Center.
-STEM Stars is an after school enrichment program for middle school girls, which operates in 20 sites in the Pittsburgh area.
+STEM Stars is a collaborative project of the YWCA Greater Pittsburgh and Carnegie Science Center .
+This after school enrichment program for middle school girls operates in 10 sites in the Pittsburgh area.
+Groups meet twice a week to do STEM activities and learn about STEM topics, STEM careers, and life skills.
+For more information, or to inquire about enrolling your daughter, please reach out here.

 The purpose of STEM Stars is: 1) to improve academic achievement and increase interest in, and awareness of, STEM topics and careers among economically disadvantaged girls; and 2) to decrease opportunity gaps that negatively impact these girls’ successful matriculation through the STEM education pipeline and into STEM careers.
 STEM Stars addresses barriers associated with middle school girls’ engagement in STEM: inadequate access, opportunity, academic preparation, and attitudinal barriers that limit success and persistence in STEM.